reigningforest/reigningforest.github.io/README.md

 ## About Me
 - I am currently a Machine Learning and Data Science graduate student at Northwestern University, expected to graduate in December 2025.
-- I worked for 3 years at Brigham and Women's Hospital / Dana Farber Cancer Insitute in Radiation Oncology research
+- I worked for 3 years at Brigham and Women's Hospital (BWH) / Dana Farber Cancer Institute (DFCI) in Radiation Oncology research
 - I have a background in Molecular Biology and Biochemistry from Middlebury College